altwright/eyebot/README.md

 | Upload Mode                          | **UART0/Hardware CDC**            |
 | Upload Speed                         | 921600                            |
 | USB Mode                             | **CDC and JTAG**                  |

+## ESP32-CAM

+Set board-type to "AI-Thinker ESP32-CAM" and upload ```camera.ino```.

+When new code is uploaded to the T-Display-S3 while both the T-Display-S3 and the ESP32-CAM are on-board the EyeBot, the image that the ESP32-CAM returns will most likely be out of sync.
+Disconnecting the EyeBot from power and then reconnecting it should fix this.